djones36/node-db-challenge/README.md

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+An intermediary table that some call the step table.

 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.